autisticvegan/practice/my-website/docs/Amazon stories/Customer Obsession.md

 - External contributions (xfn across teams and orgs)

 ### Result:
-- Happy customenrs
+- Happy customenrs (REALLY IMPORTANT)
 - nps score etc
 - launch point discovering
+- prevent SEVs and lead to faster resolution
+- Google analytics, DORA metrics

 ### Reflection:
 - Platforms are great
-- Similar to OpsLevel or Cortex (startups focused on this topic)
+- Similar to OpsLevel or Cortex.io (startups focused on this topic)
-- User suggestions / feedback
+- User suggestions / feedback are great
-- Audit log card
+- Audit log card - future improvement
-- Networking
+- Networking - added later

 ### 5 Whys:
-- uwu

-### Q&A:
-- uwu
+- Why did you use React/Typescript? - This is what was used in Clutch, it is industry standard, and convenient.
+- Why did you use gRPC? - same as above
+- Why topology cache? - started originally as a k8s thing, but grew into a life of its own
+- Did you use a database? yes
+- What was the hardest part? - customer obsession, github CDN

 ## Weak:
 More Management based story: